-The interdisciplinary bioethics minor introduces students to critical moral questions and informed ethical decision-making on issues related to individual, public, and global health; professional healthcare decision-making; and health policy.
+The interdisciplinary bioethics minor introduces students to critical moral questions and informed ethical decision-making on issues related to individual, public, and global health; professional healthcare decision-making; health equity and justice; and health policy.
 Bioethics minors will gain an interdisciplinary perspective on these topics through required and elective courses, including: an introductory bioethics course, thematic courses in the humanities and sciences, a values course and a research ethics capstone course.
 The minor in bioethics is available at Fordham College at Rose Hill, Fordham College at Lincoln Center, and the School of Professional and Continuing Studies.

 Lectures and Symposia